 Penn expounded on his reasons for boycotting the Trump White House.
 He told CNN’s Chris Cuomo: “We felt like this was a point where an opportunity to resign en masse would send a stronger message about who I think the majority of Americans really are, the love that we have for each other, the opportunity to move the country forward in ways that lots of folks are doing outside of government.”

-Church was not the only singer to turn down a high-profile place at Trump’s inauguration.
+Next: This singer turned down a high-profile place at Trump’s inauguration.

 In the weeks before Trump’s inauguration, rumors flew about who might perform.
 Anthony Scaramucci told the BBC that music icon Elton John would be at the National Mall to sing for Trump — and fans were shocked (after all, he’d headlined a fundraiser for Hillary Clinton).

 But it turned out to be one of the first bits of fake news to come from the Trump team — because John’s publicist shot down the rumor faster than a candle in the wind.

 Next: These famous champions also aren’t willing to visit the Trump White House.

 The president frequently hosts championship winning sports teams at the White House.
 And in the past, athletes have gladly shown up to shake hands with the POTUS and take a few pictures.
 Then, the Golden State Warriors won the NBA championship in 2017.
 And a few of the team’s stars were hesitant to make the journey to D.C.